 Which is the best InterContinental or ihg.com hotel in London?
-In this review, we focus on the two most luxury properties in the ihg portfolio.
-The InterContinental Park Lane in Central London Vs InterContinental London The O2.
-The O2 hotel is located in South East London on the banks of the River Thames and is the best place to stay for events and shows at the O2 Arena along with Canary Wharf and Excel exhibition centre.
+In this review, we focus on the two most luxurious properties in the ihg portfolio.
+The InterContinental Park Lane in Central London vs. InterContinental London The O2.
+The O2 hotel is located in South East London on the banks of the River Thames and is the best place to stay for events and shows at the O2 Arena, along with Canary Wharf and Excel exhibition center.

 We have outlined points for comparison below.
 Do remember that if you want to book into any InterContinental around the world, get a quote from our luxury travel concierge and we can share brilliant extra benefits at no extra cost, plus you still get your loyalty points and status benefits.